CrayLabs/SmartSim/doc/ensemble.rst

 --------
 Overview
 --------
-An Ensemble object provides a subset of helper functions that enable AI and Machine Learning within the Ensemble.
-In this section we will demonstrate how to load a TF, TF-lite, PT, or ONNX model into the DB at runtime, add a TorchScript function to launch with ensemble entities, and load a TorchScript to launch with the ensembles Model entities.
+Smartsim enables users to build diverse ensembles that leverage the strengths of different model types.
+Users may integrate TorchScript functions, scripts, and TF, TF-lite, PT, or ONNX models within an ensemble workload.
+TorchScript provides a set of tools and functionalities that enhance the utility of PyTorch models within ensembles, offering benefits in terms of performance, deployment, interoperability, and composition of diverse model architectures.

+The Ensemble API provides a subset of helper functions that support adding TorchScript functions, scripts and Machine Learning models to an Ensemble:

+* ``Ensemble.add_ml_model()`` : Load a TF, TF-lite, PT, or ONNX model into the DB at runtime.
+* ``Ensemble.add_function()`` : Launch a TorchScript function with each ensemble member.
+* ``Ensemble.add_script()`` : Launch a TorchScript with each ensemble member.

+In this following subsections, we discuss each helper function as well as provide examples for each.

 AI Models
 ---------
-The ``Ensemble.add_ml_model()`` helper function adds a TF, TF-lite, PT, or ONNX model to load into the database at runtime.
-Each ML Model added will be loaded into an orchestrator (converged or not) prior to the execution of every entity belonging to the ensemble.
+The ``Ensemble.add_ml_model()`` helper function adds TF, TF-lite, PT, or ONNX models to the ensemble.
+Each model added will be loaded into the (colocated or standard) database at runtime prior to the execution of each entity belonging to the ensemble.

-When using the ``add_script()`` function, you may specify params:
+This function offers the following arguments:

 1. `name` (str) : key to store model under
 2. `model` (str | bytes | None) : model name in memory
 3. `model_path` (str) : file path to the serialized model
-4. `backend` (str) : name of the model backend (TORCH, TF, TFLITE, ONNX)
+4. `backend` (str) : name of the model backend (TORCH, TF, TF-LITE, ONNX)
 5. `device` (str, optional) : name of device for execution, defaults to “CPU”
 6. `batch_size` (int, optional) : batch size for execution, defaults to 0
 7. `min_batch_size` (int, optional) : minimum batch size for model execution, defaults to 0